Efraín Juárez: Atlético Nacional

 On 28 August 2024, Colombian club Atlético Nacional announced Juárez as their new head coach.
-His appointment was poorly received by local fans and media, who criticized the lack of experience of the foreign coach.

-On 17 November, during the Copa Colombia semifinal match against Independiente Medellín, Juárez was celebrating his team's victory after the full-time whistle when he was shown a red card and promptly escorted out of the stadium by Medellín police and stadium officials.
+His appointment was poorly received by local fans and media, who criticized the lack of experience of the foreign coach.On 17 November, during the Copa Colombia semifinal match against Independiente Medellín, Juárez was celebrating his team's victory after the full-time whistle when he was shown a red card and promptly escorted out of the stadium by Medellín police and stadium officials.
 The Colombian Football Federation announced that Juárez would be banned from all Colombian stadiums for three years and fined 26 million Colombian pesos for his "provocative" celebrations.
 On 27 December, the sanction was revoked.

-On 15 December, Juárez won his first title as manager when Atlético Nacional was crowned champion of the Copa Colombia.
-A week later, he led Atlético Nacional to its 18th league title, making him one of only three managers to achieve the double in Colombian football.

-On 14 January 2025, Juárez stepped down from his position due to disagreements with the club's management.
+On 15 December, Juárez captured his first managerial title as Atlético Nacional lifted the Copa Colombia trophy.
+Just a week later, he guided the club to its 18th league championship, becoming only the third manager in Colombian football history to achieve the coveted double.
+Less than a month afterward, on 14 January 2025, Juárez resigned from his post following disagreements with the club’s management.

-UNAM
+Pumas UNAM

-On 2 March 2025, Juárez became the head coach of his boyhood club Universidad Nacional.
-On 30 September, Juárez was handed a two-game ban after an altercation with a match official.
+On 2 March 2025, Efraín became the head coach of his boyhood club Pumas UNAM replacing argentine Gustavo Lema.

+Two days later his first match and win was against Alajuelense 2-0 at home in the Champions Cup.
+In Liga MX he could get key points to secure play-in phase against FC Juárez winning in a thrilling penalty shootout with Álex Padilla as man of the match.

+For his first full regular season as Pumas manager he brought signings that some of them became key players next season such as: Keylor Navas, Aaron Ramsey, Álvaro Angulo, Pedro Vite and Alan Medina.
+He once again qualified in tenth for play-in phase losing against Pachuca.

+For the Clausura 2026 he managed to be first manager to break the 35 point-club record in a regular tournament, managing to reach the Liguilla final against Cruz Azul later losing it in second leg game at home 1–2.

+On June 8, 2026 it was announced that Juárez would not continue as manager at the express request of the coach.

+Győr

+On 17 June 2026, he was appointed as the coach of Hungarian Nemzeti Bajnokság I champion club ETO Győr.
+Juárez debuted with a 1–0 defeat from Víkingur Reykjavík at the Víkingsvöllur in Reykjavík in the first round of the 2026–27 UEFA Champions League qualifying.
+On 16 July 2026, Győr drew (2–2) with Vikingur at ETO Park and were eliminated from the UEFA Champions League.